 Today, there are no prescription drugs specifically for Parkinson's constipation.
 However, the U.S. Food and Drug Administration (FDA) has approved drugs for "chronic idiopathic constipation" — constipation due to an unknown medical cause or medication.
 These drugs — Linzess (linaclotide), Amitiza (lubiprostone) and Trulance (plecanatide) — may be considered after diet changes, exercise and the above over-the-counter therapies have failed.

 As with all Parkinson's symptoms, discuss the treatment of constipation with your doctor and work together to find a regimen that fits your needs.

-- Understanding experience of Parkinson's: To better understand the occurrence and impact of Parkinson's symptoms, including constipation, MJFF is gathering data from people with Parkinson's and people without (control volunteers) through its online clinical study Fox Insight.
-Register today to contribute valuable information through questionnaires and surveys on your medical history.
+- Learning about the experience of Parkinson's: To better understand the occurrence and impact of symptoms, including constipation, MJFF is gathering data from people with and without Parkinson's through its online clinical study Fox Insight.
+Register today to contribute valuable information through questionnaires and surveys.